Climate in Hilo

 A wonderful thing about Hilo is its very narrow range of temperature.

-In December the lowest average is 65°F, and in the height of the July it's around 83°F. Due to this limited range, most homes deem air conditioning an expensive luxury, if they have it at all.
+In December the lowest average is 65°F/18°C, and in the height of the July it’s around 83°F/28°C. Due to this limited range, most homes deem air conditioning an expensive luxury, if they have it at all.
 And central heating simply does not exist in Hilo.

 Bear in mind this is not the same throughout the island.

-For instance: on Kona side it can get up into the 90s, whereas Hawaiʻi Volcano National Park lows in winter get down to the 49°F range and Mauna Kea is capable of snow.
-When most houses lack central air conditioning or heat this can pose as a challenge.
+For instance, on the Kona side of the island it can get up into the 90s, whereas Hawaiʻi Volcanoes National Park lows in winter get down to the 49°F/9°C range and Mauna Kea is capable of snow.
+When most houses lack central air conditioning or heat this can pose a challenge.